LukeGrahamLandry/franca/devlog.md

     that makes sense, env.thread_index will be 1 but the callee's NEXT_THREAD_ID will still be 1 so when it spawns a thread, they're not unique and everything dies.
-  - seems fixed. used to crash in under 10 seconds, now i can run the loop for 6 minutes and it's fine.
+  - seems fixed. used to crash in under 10 seconds, now i can run the loop for 6 minutes and it's fine. so that one worked in SLOW_USERSPACE_THREADS because that was correctly inherited.
+- problems remain! import_c/tests/wuffs.fr fails run sometimes in actions (maybe only on amd?).
+  - didn't reproduce on arm in 84 runs, 8 minutes or on rosetta 84 runs, 17 minutes. so that's not super actionable...
+- trying to debloat syscall stuff.
+  - less `if err != nill` junk
+  - don't generate a fix_flags for each. just iterate an array of the flags to remap.
+  - outline more of the syscall wrapper logic instead of generating it for each. instead of 91 instructions per syscall wrapper it's 24 (which is still too many).
+    (and not doing clone() yet cause it sucks).
+  - old: `891880 bytes of code, 69282 bytes of data.`
+    new: `883920 bytes of code, 70162 bytes of data.`
+  - when doing a DataSymbol it doesn't have a FuncId to put in the pagemap and you get a "can't have a void pointer as a constant"
+      - you can hack around that with adistinctionwithoutadifference but then specifically examples/bf/bf2ir.fr doesn't work?? what? there's no syscall it makes that others don't.
+      - it doesn't like that it calls munmap at comptime. ok i can reduce it to something simple that uses DataSymbol and works if you call it at runtime but not comptime. so that's reassuring, not a scary thing with the syscalls specifically. problem is just that if it runs at comptime, the static has the pointer saved and it tries to bake it.
+- (this was broken before sys debloating as well): static linux dies in push_uninit but only when `-unsafe`. git bisect says ec1cd8573db965d71aeaf5f998efa59029374e0d is the first bad commit, there it works on arm but not amd but currently neither work. that's odd.
+  TODO

 ## (Jul 29)